Liverpool v Aston Villa tickets | Premier League | Anfield

 Experience one of English football's longest-running fixtures as Liverpool welcome Aston Villa to Anfield in the Premier League.
 This matchup brings together two of the country's most decorated clubs, with a rivalry dating back to 1892 - the year of Liverpool's formation.

-November 2024 - Liverpool's clinical counter-attacking
+November 2025 - Liverpool's clinical home win

 Complete head-to-head record